43.1 The Replication Standard

 Replicability in research ensures:

-- Archives like the Inter-University Consortium for Political and Social Research (ICPSR) serve as depositories for replication datasets.
+- Repositories such as the Inter-University Consortium for Political and Social Research (ICPSR) offer secure, long-term storage for replication datasets.

 Zenodo: Hosted by CERN, it provides a place for researchers to deposit datasets.
 It’s not subject-specific, so it caters to various disciplines.